rgu01/MoCReL-Experiments/README.md

 ### Run the experiments
 - If necessary, give permission to files by using: "chmod +x \*.sh", "chmod +x stratego/\*.*", "chmod +x stratego/verifyta", "chmod +x stratego/server".
 - Repeat the experiments by running the \*.sh files.
-You must run the \*.sh files under the "GU-NFM2022" folder.
+You must run the \*.sh files under the "MoCReL-Experiments" folder.
 - See the models by opening them with the latest version of UPPAAL STRATEGO: https://people.cs.aau.dk/~marius/stratego/

 ### A tool for model generation